 << ASL uses underlying communications services and data exchange standard.
 This data transport architecture and security services are documented in the SCCS-ADD & ARD, and in the 80 other standards that they describe.>>

-Application and Support Layer System Physical Elements (Nodes)

-<< Briefly introduce the specialization of the EUN and the kinds of roles exhibited by different elements and how the MOIMS and SOIS services and data exchange standards are deployed on flight and ground nodes that are defined in the SCCS-ADD and ARD.
-There may be some additional roles and additional element types, such as MOC, SOC, Archive, etc defined as needed to cover additional MOIMS node types. >>

 ASL Architecture: Assumptions, Goals, and Challenges

 << Biggest assumption is that these ASL services live on top of underlying CCSDS standard data transfer services (and terrestrial ones as needed).
 Other assumption, and challenge, is that the MOIMS service framework may be deployed in space as well as on the ground. >>